Research and Teaching Assistantships

 Doctoral applicants will be considered for

-- 1/2 research or teaching assistantship with a stipend up to $2,000 per month
+- 1/2 research or teaching assistantship with a stipend of around $2,000 per month

 - 100% tuition scholarship